jonathan-foucher/discord-bot-bex/README.md

 <br>**DISCORD_SERVER_ID**: The discord server id (= guild id)
 <br>**DISCORD_BOT_TOKEN**: The discord bot token
 <br>**DISCORD_MEMBER_ROLE_ID**: The discord "Membre" role id

+# Database migrations
+In order to initialize the database, play the migrations scripts with the command `npm run migrate up`

 ## Start the application
 To start the application just run `node main.js` on the main file you want to run.